Why does a temporary crown often bring pain?

 Find out in this article whether your pain is normal or not, the possible complications, and how to manage them while waiting for your permanent crown.

-What happens to the tooth that will receive a temporary crown?
+What happens to the tooth when it receives a temporary crown?

 When is pain from a temporary crown normal?

 Your gums may also feel a little sore after the procedure.
 This is because your dentist may have accidentally injured your gums.
-You should know that this is temporary and that your gums will soon return to their normal state.
+That's also common and temporary, and your gums will soon return to their normal state.

 1. Cavities: